 The derivation of evidence plays a role in pluralism.
-Shipton40 notes that within the administration of land, the question of who gets to control the 'language,' and the 'translations' of reality into legitimate evidence (the evidence of human interaction and human-landscape interaction), and how land is dealt with (demarcations, transfers, inheritance, land access, etc.) becomes critically important.41 This control over what is or becomes evidence, legitimizes or de-legitimizes units of aggregation, kinds of rights, transactions, rituals, and ways of landuse.42 Thus, competition and confrontation over who exercises this control with regard to a specific land area can influence legal pluralism as some claimants find themselves with evidence different from that considered legitimate or possessed by others as war and postwar scenarios develop.43 This same effect can manifest itself in a more nuanced fashion as the relative value of pre-existing evidence can shift to reflect changed circumstances.44 And in cases of outright victory in a conflict, profound changes in legitimate evidence can occur.45
+Shipton notes that within the administration of land, the question of who gets to control the "language" and the "translations" of reality into legitimate evidence (the evidence of human interaction and human-landscape interaction) and how land is dealt with (demarcations, transfers, inheritance, land access, etc.) becomes critically important.
+This control over what is or becomes evidence legitimizes or delegitimizes units of aggregation, kinds of rights, transactions, rituals, and ways of land use.38 Thus, competition and confrontation over who exercises this control with regard to a specific land area can influence legal pluralism, as some claimants find themselves with evidence different from that considered legitimate or possessed by others as war and postwar scenarios develop.39

+This same effect can manifest itself in a more nuanced fashion as the relative value of preexisting evidence can shift to reflect changed circumstances.
+40 In cases of outright victory in a conflict, profound changes in legitimate evidence can occur.
+41